trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 The default export must be an object with named keys that will be used to populate the console environment.
 For example, if your JavaScript is `module.exports = { desert: "yes please!" }`
 then `breakfast` will be available in the console with the value `"yes please!"`.
+* `--require-none`: Do not load any user-defined JavaScript into the console environment.
+This option takes precedence over `--require`, `-r`, and values provided for `console.require` in your project's `truffle-config.js`.

 ### create